AdguardTeam/Scriptlets/README.md

 ### <a id="log-addEventListener"></a> log-addEventListener

-Logs in console calls to the addEventListener
+Logs all addEventListener calls to the console

 **Syntax**
 ```